 - Demonstrate evidence of English proficiency (as described above); - 2.
 Submit SAT-I Reasoning Test scores if a visa is required and the student is currently studying in the United States.
-SAT-I scores are not required if the student requires a visa and is not living in the United States; - The Admissions Office may require international applicants to submit their official transcripts to the World Education Services for translation of grades and credits.
-An additional fee may be required. - 4.
-Provide written documentation showing that they have financial support and sufficient financial resources to cover educational, living, and miscellaneous expenses.
-Financial aid is not available to international students.
+TOEFL scores are not required if the student requires a visa and is not living in the United States; - Submit their official transcripts to the World Education Services for translation of grades and credits.
+An additional fee may be required. - Provide written documentation showing that they have financial support and sufficient financial resources to cover educational, living, and miscellaneous expenses.
+Financial aid is not available to international students. - 5.
+Prepay one semester's tuition and fees upon formal acceptance to the College. - Purchase the Loyola College Student Health Insurance Plan if they have a current J-1, J-2, F-1, or F-2 Visa.
+The Plan is mandatory and

-- 5. Prepay one semester's tuition and fees upon formal acceptance to the College. - 6.
-Matriculating international students with a current J-1, J-2, F-1, or F-2 Visa enrolled at the College must purchase the Loyola College Student Health Insurance Plan.
-The Plan is mandatory and non-waivable, therefore, the premium will be automatically charged on the tuition bill. - 7.
-All foreign exchange international students enrolled in a semester or one-year program are required to show proof of insurance at the time of application.
+- nonwaivable, therefore, the premium will be automatically charged on the tuition bill. - 7.
+Show proof of insurance at the time of application if enrolled in a semester or one-year program.
 The level of insurance must meet the standards set by NAFSA: Association of International Educators and must be transferable to the United States. - 8.
 Submit proof of immunity to communicable diseases.
 A tuberculin skin test is required within six months of admission.
 Health History and Immunization forms will be sent with the admissions package.
 Students may also contact the Loyola College Health Service, 410-617-5055; fax: 410-617-2173.